liferay/liferay-docs/discover/deployment/articles/02-configuring-liferay/02-document-repository.markdown

     org.xml.sax.driver=com.sun.org.apache.xerces.internal.parsers.SAXParser

 Other app servers also need this configuration if they don't contain a `SAXParser`.
-Remember to place the system-ext.properties in your /WEB-INF/classes directory
+Remember to place the `system-ext.properties` in your @product@ installation's `/WEB-INF/classes` directory.

 Consult the Amazon Simple Storage documentation for additional details on using Amazon's service.

 There are properties related to document library stores that have been moved from `portal-ext.properties` to OSGi configuration files.
 The following mapping